kingkhalid310/khalidsaifullah.github.io/_teaching/2015-spring-teaching-2.md

 location: "Dhaka, Bangladesh"
 ---

-Lecturer, Department of Electrical and Electronic Engineering — Eastern University, Bangladesh
+Lecturer, Department of Electrical and Electronic Engineering — Eastern University, Dhaka, Bangladesh
 **Sept 2018 – Aug 2020**

 Taught undergraduate courses in **Biomedical Signal Processing** and **Digital Image Processing**, and mentored student teams on course projects and capstone-style research/engineering work.
 Also served as an **Institutional Quality Assurance Cell (IQAC) Member**, contributing to quality-assurance trainings, curriculum development, and continuous-improvement initiatives.